samraHanif0340/samraHanif0340.github.io/_portfolio/grpc_c++_with_cmake.md

 This page is under construction.
 Please check back later for updates.

 ## Introduction
-This project aspires to greatly simplify and automate the use of GRPC in C++.
-The project is built using CMake.
-A Docker image consisting of GRPC dependencies is also provided optionally built using CMake and Docker.
-Currently,
+This article provides a code template to greatly simplify and automate the use of GRPC in a C++ project.
+The template is built using CMake.
+A Docker image consisting of all GRPC files and dependencies is also provided for a C++ project.

 The following tools will be used in this project:
 + GRPC